Are you new to blogging?

-If you want to leave a link to one of your posts or to the post of another blogger because you believe it’s relevant, ask for permission to do so first.
+If you want to leave a link to one of your posts or to another blogger’s post because you believe it’s relevant, ask for permission first.

 When I started blogging, I quickly learned from other bloggers that leaving uninvited links was frowned upon and seen as spammy.

 What would you think if you owned a coffee shop and, without your permission, somebody from a rival coffee shop came in and left a lot of promotional leaflets about their coffee shop without your consent?

 It’s not your blog to leave links on unless you have been invited or asked for permission to leave them.